-The ones at Supplizio are by far the best I’ve ever had and, though owner Arcangelo (how great is that name, btw?) has all sort of amazing versions, I was partial to the classic tomato, basil, and mozzarella combination.
-These take a second to make but they are very much easy to make ahead (you can even fry them ahead and just warm them in a low oven before serving).
+The suppli at Supplizio are by far the best I’ve ever had and, though owner Arcangelo (how great is that name, btw?) has all sort of amazing versions, I was partial to the classic tomato, basil, and mozzarella combination.
+These take a while to make but they are very much easy to make ahead (you can even fry them ahead and just warm them in a low oven before serving).
+There are a few tips that will help make them a success:

 or vegetable broth or water (to make vegetarian), warmed